niwatorrri/niwatorrri.github.io/_posts/2019-08-01-california-trip.md

 Day 2: Universal Studios Theme Park -> Griffith Observatory

 - Universal Studios is a place for entertainment!
 The attractions are fairly well-designed.
 Just have fun!
 My mom was really fond of the butterbeer served there :)
-- It's best to head to Griffith around sunset where you can see the sign of Hollywood on the mountain, and stay till the night to take some night sceneries of the whole LA.
+- It's best to head to Griffith Observatory around sunset where you can see the sign of Hollywood on the mountain, and stay till the night to take some night sceneries of the whole LA.
 Parking is a headache.

 Day 3: Citadel Outlets -> Santa Barbara